saurabhpandey0924-sys/Secure-Cipher-Tool/README.md

-# 🔐 DecodeLabs — Secure Cipher Tool
+# 🔐 Saurabh — Secure Cipher Tool

 A password-based encryption tool built in Python using **PBKDF2-HMAC-SHA256 + XOR + HMAC** — no external libraries required.